wachiuphd/CVI/README.md

 Lewis PGT, Chiu WA, Nasser E, Proville J, Barone A, Danforth C, Kim B, Prozzi J, Craft E. 2023.
 Characterizing Vulnerabilities to Climate Change Across the United States.
 Environ Int.
 Feb;172:107772.  doi: https://doi.org/10.1016/j.envint.2023.107772.
 PMID: 36731185.
 Epub 2023 Jan 25.

-Data can be visualized on a rudimentary ArcGIS dashboard available at https://arcg.is/1bvKjK0.
-Additional visualization tools are in development.
+In October 2023, we launched a comprehensive online dashboard available here: https://climatevulnerabilityindex.org.
+In addition to a mapping tool, the site also contains videos, transcripts, story maps, case studies, and interactive activities to understand how to collect, make sense of, and use data from the U.S. Climate Vulnerability Index.
+(Previous rudimentary ArcGIS dashboard still available at https://arcg.is/1bvKjK0.)

 To recreate all analyses and figures, run the scripts in the following order.
 NOTE: *Script (1) cannot be run without access to the Dropbox that has all the original data files.* However, all other scripts can be run.